 I was shocked when I squeezed the tube to apply it and instead of encountering a dark (mud-looking) cream Blue Lagoon Iceland was white, it was thick and not gloppy.
 Out of the tube, by all appearances it looked like it contained something that looked like salt and I was expecting a harsh exfoliation.

 I carefully began rubbing it on my face and discovered it was smooth.
 There was no tingling, no scrubbing texture and my skin didn’t start to tighten.
 It was smooth and luxurious!
 Approved by dermatologists and fragrance and color free, I even invited my children to share in the pampering.

 We let the mask dry for five minutes.
-It removed easily with water and when we dried our faces, it was a beautiful thing!
-Li’l Man has dry chapped cheeks year round and after one application of this his cheeks were soft and didn’t feel chaffed.
+It was removed easily with water and when we dried our faces, it was a beautiful thing!
+Li’l Man has dry chapped cheeks year-round and after one application of this his cheeks were soft and didn’t feel chaffed.

 Blue Lagoon Iceland Silica Mud Mask is unlike anything I’ve ever experienced.
 It cleans the face and yields supple skin that’s soft to the touch and eliminates the dullness that builds up.

 I received Blue Lagoon Iceland Silica Mud Mask in order to facilitate an honest review.
 No other compensation was received.
 The opinions, where expressed, are my own and were in no way influenced by the sponsor.
 Other experiences may vary.